BetterMontreal/BetterMontreal.github.io/fr/a-propos.md

 Many activities are calendar conflicts.
 Information comes in at haphazard times and from various sources.
 Do you undo an RSVP sent in, or leave it till the last minute or till never?

-Together we can build / wikify an attention platform
+Together we can wikify an attention platform

 - item post a topic / event
 - item let anyone correct details